terrimporter/CO1Classifier/README.md

 ### v5

-This version was updated to include COI sequences mined from GenBank [February 2023].
-These records reflect those deposited between 1982 - 2022 (inclusive).
-GenBank sequences were filtered to only include those 500bp+, containing no nucleotide ambiguities, and preferrably with a Linnean binomial species name and/or a BOLD BIN.
+This version was updated to include eukaryote COI sequences mined from GenBank [February 2023].
+This version includes records deposited between 1982 - 2022 (inclusive).
+GenBank sequences were filtered to only include sequences 500bp+, containing no nucleotide ambiguities, and preferrably with a Linnean binomial species name and/or a BOLD BIN (new).
 Sequences were screened to remove human and bacterial conaminants.
 Bacterial outgroup sequences were added.
 Human sequences were retained to help catch contaminants where present.

+**This version is based on 2,211,191 COI sequences from 239,382 taxa including 188,534 species/BINs.
+This is an increase of 989,663 more sequences, 85K more taxa, and 73K more species compared to v4.**

-Accuracy was assessed using 5-fold cross validation.
+Accuracy was assessed using 5-fold cross validation (new).
 The metazoan sequences in the classifier were divided into 5 groups.
 For each fold of the data, the remaining four folds were combined (i.e., 20% test, 80% train) with the outgroup sequences to create a training set.
 The average number of correctly classified metazoan sequences from each fold were used to calculate the cutoffs below.

 Assuming that your query sequences are present in the reference set, using these cutoffs should result in ~99% correct assignments: